past events

 Our French café jazz trio set the tone for a lovely evening of French music and wine tasting.
 There was dancing in the aisles in Newport Cathedral.
 Thanks to everyone who supported the evening.

-Members of St Woolos Sinfonia, Christoph Mädler (Vln), James Drummond (Vla), Sonia Hammond (Vcl) and Robert Codd (Bsn), will perform in this year’s SWS Summer Chamber Music concert in Newport Cathedral on Saturday 5th August at 3pm, in a programme to include, Francois Devienne’s Quartet for Bassoon and String Trio in C Major Opus 73 No. 1, Franz Danzi’s Quartet for Bassoon and String Trio in D Minor Op.40 No. 2 and Franz Schubert’s String Trio in Flat Major D471.
-Tickets £15(Under 16’s Free) available HERE, or on the door.
+Members of St Woolos Sinfonia: Christoph Mädler (Vln), James Drummond (Vla), Sonia Hammond (Vcl) and Robert Codd (Bsn) performed programme to include, Francois Devienne’s Quartet for Bassoon and String Trio in C Major Opus 73 No. 1, Franz Danzi’s Quartet for Bassoon and String Trio in D Minor Op.40 No. 2 and Franz Schubert’s String Trio in Flat Major D471.

-Four musicians from St Woolos Sinfonia, Huw Griffiths, Paula Kempton, James Drummond and Sonia Hammond, will present a programme of chamber music by Tintern based composer, Fiona Frank, including works for string trio, oboe quartet, music for cello & oboe and solo cello.
+Four musicians from St Woolos Sinfonia: Huw Griffiths, Paula Kempton, James Drummond and Sonia Hammond, Programme of chamber music by Tintern-based composer, Fiona Frank, including works for string trio, oboe quartet, music for cello & oboe and solo cello.

 The string players of the Sinfonia will be directed by the young, up and coming conductor, Emilie Godden, with soloists Gisele Boll (violin) and Bob Codd (bassoon)